piqueserver/aosprotocol/index.md

 * [[VoxelAuth]]

 # Resources
-* [[Ace of Spades Protocol]] - An attempt at fully documenting the Ace of Spades 0.75 network protocol
-* [http://aoswiki.rakiru.com/webpages/index.html Misc Utils] - Online utils for Ace of Spades, such as aos:// address <=> IP converter
 * [http://mystaddict.tlayeh.com/Computer%20Camp/Slab6/slab6.txt KVX File Format Specification] - A mirror of the readme for Slab6 which contains the .kvx file format, the format that the AoS model format is based on
 * [http://silverspaceship.com/aosmap/aos_file_format.html VXL File Format Specification] - A description of the .vxl file format, the format used for AoS maps
 * [http://enet.bespin.org/ ENet] - The networking library used by Ace of Spades